122 N. McDowell St. Charlotte, NC 28204

 5 Reasons a Judge Will Change a Child Custody Order

-Child custody is not always set in stone.
-When parents separate or divorce, you may get an initial child custody order that outlines the custody arrangement.
+A child custody order is not always set in stone.
+When parents separate or divorce, you may get an initial child custody order that outlines the custody terms.
 However, if circumstances change, the court can modify the order at any point until the child turns 18.

-The court can modify the child custody order if a judge finds two facts are true:
+The court can modify the child custody arrangement if a judge finds two facts are true:

-1. there has been a substantial change of circumstances affecting the welfare of the child; and
+1. There has been a substantial change of circumstances affecting the child’s welfare

 1. Physical Relocation

-The noncustodial parent can reach out to the court to modify custody if the custodial parent moves.
-Moving isn’t automatically considered a substantial reason to change child custody.
-So, it’s not guaranteed that this type of petition will succeed, but the court should factor relocation into the decision.
+The noncustodial parent can reach out to the court to modify legal and physical custody if the custodial parent moves.
+However, moving isn’t automatically considered a substantial reason to change child custody.
+It’s not guaranteed that this type of modification will succeed, but the court should factor relocation into their child custody decisions.

 Usually, the court will consider a move as a valid reason to modify the child custody arrangement when one of the following is true:

-• The move would place a major burden on the noncustodial parent and make it difficult for the current custody schedule to keep working.
+• The move would place a major burden on the noncustodial parent and make it difficult for current visitation schedules to keep working

-• The relocation would have a significant negative or positive effect on the child’s life in some other way.
+• The relocation would have a significant negative or positive effect on the child’s well-being in some other way

-As part of a custody agreement or order, the parents or the court can limit the custodial parent’s ability to relocate with the child.
+As part of a custody agreement or order, one parent or the court can limit the custodial parent’s ability to relocate with the child.
 For example, an agreement might say that the custodial parent has to provide notice a set amount of time before moving, or it could forbid the custodial parent from moving out of state.

 Let us help you.